drscream/nic-cz-dns-crawler/README.md

        file - plaintext domain list, one domain per line (separated by \n)
 ```

 The main process uses threads (2 for each CPU core) to create the jobs faster.
+It's *much* faster on (more) modern machines – eg. i7-7600U in a laptop does about 4.2k jobs/s, while server with Xeon X3430 does just about 1.4k (using 8 threads, as they both appear as 4 core to the system).

 To cancel the process, just send a kill signal or hit `Ctrl-C` any time.
 The process will perform cleanup and exit.